Clemson Holiday Shopping Deals #1

 Let TigerNet help you find the best deals on Clemson Gear!
 Each week we will scour the internet to bring you our favorite products and deals.
 As a bonus, you will be helping support TigerNet with your purchase!

-*** Fanatics is having a killer sale right now that ends at MIDNIGHT TONIGHT (10/26) ***
+*** Fanatics is having a killer sale right now that ends at MIDNIGHT FRIDAY - USE CODE TRICK (10/28) ***

 Memorial Stadium Oval Dog Bed (Small/Medium) - Orange/Purple or Cammo - I wish I had a dog just so I could get one of these!